DWR.IO

 With this in place, you can safely run the installation without worrying about Core updating to the latest version.

-Again, there probably aren’t too many scenarios where you wouldn’t want to install the latest version (for a variety of reasons).
-However, this is useful if you’re building something and need to test backward-compatibility!
+Again, there probably aren't too many scenarios where you wouldn't want to install the latest version (for a variety of reasons).
+However, this is useful to at least be aware of!